freqtrade/freqtrade/docs/configuration.md

 | `internals.process_throttle_secs` | 5 | Yes | Set the process throttle.
 Value in second.

 The definition of each config parameters is in [misc.py](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/misc.py#L205).

+### Understand bot_id

+`bot_id` is a value assigned to each instance of the bot.
+Use only UNIQUE `bot_id` value per bot instance when connected to a single database server such as Postgre, Mysql, etc.

 ### Understand stake_amount